Oldřich Pechal

-Oldřich Pechal (13 May 1913, Osvětimany – 22 September 1942, Mauthausen) was a Czech soldier.
-Pechal served as a soldier in World War II, fighting in the Czechoslovak and British armies against Nazi Germany.
+Oldřich Pechal (13 May 1913 – 22 September 1942) was a Czech soldier.
+He served as a soldier in World War II, fighting in the Czechoslovak and British armies against Nazi Germany.
 He was captured following a failed operation in 1942, and was executed in Mauthausen concentration camp that same year.
 Pechal is considered a national hero of the Czech Republic.